k-ngo/MD-Simulation-Analysis-hERG/README.md

 **Automatically plot the following data:**
 1. Changes in filter diameters (based on CA or O distances)
-2. Changes in pore diamters (based on CA or O distances)
+2. Changes in pore diameters (based on CA or O distances)
 3. Symmetry of filter
 4. Symmetry of pore
 5. Phi/Psi/Chi1/Chi2 angles of filter and pore residues